themeum/kirki/README.md

 Simply install as a normal WordPress plugin and activate.

-If you want to integrate Kirki in your theme or plugin, please read the instructions on [our documentation site](https://kirki.org/docs/advanced/integration.html).
+If you want to integrate Kirki in your theme or plugin, please read the instructions on [our ducumentation site](https://kirki.org/docs/advanced/integration.html).

 ## Changelog ##

+### Development ###

+* Fix: Spacing controls now work with presets.
+* Fix: Spacing controls now properly resetting.
+* New: Allow modifying values instead of replacing them when using `js_vars` with `function` set to `html` by using the `value_pattern` parameter and the `%value%` placeholder.
+See comment on https://github.com/aristath/kirki/pull/1137#issuecomment-261765175
+* New: Updated CodeMirror.
+* Fix: PHP mode on CodeMirror.

 ### 2.3.7 ###